vernisaz/rust_dev_studio/README.md

 Make sure that *translated* paths are valid in the underline OS and they can be related to the directory the server started from.

 File *.config* residing in the same directory, where **rustcgi** executable is stored, is required.
-The file has to specify a fully qualified path to the app config directory.
-(Actually it's any directory where the directory _.rds_ will be landed)
+The file has to specify a fully qualified path to the common config directory where RDS will land the directory _.rds_.

 Directory _.rds_ may contain file _.workplace_ which contains a path to the directory where all projects will be landed.
 If there is no such file presented, then the workplace directory will be the same as specified in the _.config_ file.
-For example a user _HOME_ directory can be provoded in the _.config_ file.
+For example a user _HOME_ directory can be provided in the _.config_ file.

 You are free to use any other web server capable to run CGI scripts.
 But the terminal can be used only with **SimHTTP**,